 The convention puts 5 E’s — Environment, Education, Enforcement, Engineering, and Emergency care — of road and vehicular safety in spotlight.

-New Delhi, September 18, 2021: In a bid to strengthen multiple stakeholder sensitization effort towards the environment, road/ vehicular safety, the Society for Automotive Fitness & Environment (SAFE), a SIAM initiative, conducted its 22nd edition of ‘SAFE Annual Convention 2021’ on 17th September 2021 on a virtual platform.
+New Delhi, September 17, 2021: In a bid to strengthen multiple stakeholder sensitization effort towards environment, road/ vehicular safety, the Society for Automotive Fitness & Environment (SAFE), a SIAM initiative, conducted its 22nd edition of ‘SAFE Annual Convention 2021’ on a virtual platform, today.

 Important Announcement – EasyShiksha has now started Online Internship Program “Ab India Sikhega Ghar Se”